JochenBaier/cppguard/docs/Quickstart.md

 ##### Prerequisites

-- The target to test: Executable or DLL with access to source code created with Visual Studio in C or C++, all C++ versions supported.
+- The target to test: Executable or DLL with access to source code created with Visual Studio 2019 or 2022 in C or C++, all C++ versions supported.

 - C-projects: C++ support has to be enabled:  project(project_name C **CXX**)

 - To compile CppGuard:
-  - Visual Studio with C+14  support (tested with 19/22)
+  - Visual Studio 2019 or 2022 with C++14 support
   - CMake >=3.15

 - Use same compiler and platform toolset for CppGuard and the test target